Wedding Dance (scroll down for general dance faq)

 Is there a discount available if I buy a lot of lessons?

 Yes.
-A discount is applied when purchasing a package and even more when paid in full.
+A discount is applied when purchasing a package in full.

 Lots and lots of lessons?